Easy Eggplant Lasagna- Low-Carb, THM S

 We love this meal paired with a salad topped with bacon bits and vinaigrette and with these amazing low-carb cheddar biscuits.
 We like to melt 2-3 tablespoons of butter, add a dash of garlic powder, and spoon it over the top of the biscuits when they come out of the oven.
 Also, you can sprinkle a little dried parsley on top, too.

 This will be reminiscent of Red Lobster’s amazing cheddar biscuits.
 These don’t taste quite as much like the off plan version as my lasagna does, but when you’ve been eating healthy for a while, these make a wonderful treat!

 This is an excellent meal to make for an expectant momma when she’s at the end of her pregnancy!
 It’s definitely on my menu for the week that I hit 39 weeks!

-Eggplant lasagna and eggplant Parmesan only has anecdotal evidence (stories from moms, no good research studies) to support its role inducing labor, but it could be a tasty way to encourage baby to come when you get to the end of your pregnancy!
+Eggplant lasagna and eggplant Parmesan only have anecdotal evidence (stories from moms, no good research studies) to support its role inducing labor, but it could be a tasty way to encourage baby to come when you get to the end of your pregnancy!
 Medical providers speculate that it may be spices in the dish that actually encourage labor to start rather than the eggplant itself.